 - Blaze Fielding is a dance instructor who was dishonorably discharged from the police force sometime after the fall of Mr. X (for refusing to take anger management classes).
 Her habit of getting into street brawls gave her insight of a new crime syndicate.
 Her retro appearances (from all three original games) are unlockable.

 - Cherry Hunter, daughter of decorated police officer Adam Hunter, is a guitarist who plays electro progressive rock in some of the most dangerous parts of the city.
 When Blaze called Adam for help against the new syndicate, Cherry went in his stead.
-She serves as the "agile" character of the four, sacrificing her damage output for quick strikes and fast movement, and is the only one of the four who is able to run.
+She serves as the "agile" character of the original four, sacrificing her damage output for quick strikes and fast movement, and is the only one of the four who is able to run.

 - Floyd Iraia is a mason who lost both of his arms in a horrible work accident, only to build new cybernetic ones with the help of brilliant scientist Dr. Gilbert Zan.
-When Blaze called Dr. Zan for help against the new syndicate, Flyod went in his stead.
-He serves as the "grappler" character of the four, sacrificing his movement speed for powerful strikes and grapples.
+When Blaze called Dr. Zan for help against the new syndicate, Floyd went in his stead.
+He serves as the "grappler" character of the original four, sacrificing his movement speed for powerful strikes and grapples.

 - Adam Hunter is a police officer who became an agent with the Special Investigation Forces after the fall of Mr. X. Tasked with infiltrating crime organizations in the shadows, he waits for the right time to strike.
 He is unlocked after completing Stage 4, and his original SOR1 appearance is also unlockable.

 - Estel Aguirre is a high-ranking police officer dutifully serving a police force corrupted by the new syndicate.
 She serves as a minor antagonist throughout the game's story.
 She is unlocked after purchasing the Mr. X Nightmare DLC.